-Summary: in this tutorial, you’ll learn how to use the C# Single Responsibility Principle to develop software applications that are more maintainable and scalable.
+Summary: in this tutorial, you’ll learn how to use the C# Single Responsibility Principle to develop more maintainable and scalable software applications.

 Introduction to the C# single responsibility principle